E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 For the patch see reference :ref:`localT_abrupt_adress`

-In this module we also include a test scenario for GROMACS version 5.1.5 with a possible CG potential and all nessecary input files.
+In this module we also include a test scenario for GROMACS version 5.1.5 with a possible CG potential and all necessary input files.
 To run it simply run *gmx grompp -f grompp.mdp -c conf.gro -p topol.top -n index.ndx -maxwarn 5; gmx mdrun* using the patched version of GROMACS version 5.1.5 (see above).

-When *gmx mdrun* finished normally (with the above mentioned setup), we have several mandatory checks to see if the simulation was successful or not.
+When *gmx mdrun* finishes normally (with the above mentioned setup), we have several mandatory checks to see if the simulation was successful or not.

 0) Easiest check: load the conf.gro and the trajectory file in vmd and check if you see particle diffusion or depleted areas.